 - Analytics & Pixels

-As explained above, while you can connect multiple ad pixels with the same AnyTrack property, we will fire every single conversions to all the pixels simultaneously.
+As explained above, while you can connect multiple ad pixels with the same AnyTrack property, we will simultaneously fire every single conversion to all the pixels.

 Scenario #2: Shared Stack

-You've got multiple shop on separate subdomains (the same root domain), but you're using the same marketing stack (same fb pixel & GA).
+You've got multiple shops on separate subdomains (the same root domain), but you're using the same marketing stack (same FB pixel & GA).

 - Create one property